MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-azure-stack-hci-solution.md

 ## Workload updates

-Along with your cluster updates, there are workload updates not integrated into the Lifecycle Manager that can be applied.
+In addition to your cluster updates, there are workload updates that aren't integrated into the Lifecycle Manager that can be applied to your cluster.

-The workload updates include Azure Kubernetes Service (AKS) hybrid, Azure Arc, and Infrastructure Virtual Machines (VMs).
-The next sections provide details on these workloads and ways to apply updates.
+These workload updates include Azure Kubernetes Service (AKS) hybrid, Azure Arc, and Infrastructure Virtual Machines (VMs).
+The next sections provide information on these workloads and ways to apply updates.

 ### Azure Kubernetes Service (AKS) hybrid